 For 14 years before running for federal office, Brian was an FBI Supervisory Agent serving our nation by fighting political corruption and supporting global counterterrorism efforts.
 Brian continued to support America’s values of freedom and democracy in his role as the National Director for the FBI’s Campaign Finance and Election Crimes Enforcement Program and as a national supervisor for the FBI’s Political Corruption Unit where he was known for restoring governmental institutions’ integrity.
 For his work he has received the FBI Director’s Leadership Award of 2015 and was named “Investigator of the Year by the Federal Law Enforcement Foundation.

 While his professional life has led him to serve at a national level, he is still a Pennsylvanian at heart.
 Brian is a Levittown native and graduate of Bishop Egan High School.
 He went on to receive degrees from LaSalle University, Penn State University, and Dickinson School of Law.
 He is a Certified Public Accountant, Emergency Medical Technician as well as an attorney – having previously served as a Special Assistant U.S. Attorney focused on drug crimes.

-In the 116th Congress, Brian is a member of the Foreign Affairs and Transportation and Infrastructure committees.
+In the 116th Congress, Representative Fitzpatrick is a member of the Foreign Affairs and Transportation and Infrastructure committees.
 Brian is the founding member of the Congressional Citizen Legislature Caucus, a bipartisan group of lawmakers committed to fighting for term limits and Congressional reforms, and a member of the No Labels ‘Problem Solver Caucus.’
 His top priorities in Congress are increasing economic opportunity and keeping our nation safe.

 Congressman John Joyce represents PA’s 13th District